Comparison

 We'll tell you honestly when the other one is the better choice for you.

 We have real respect for Ancestry.
-For tracing lineage — census returns, immigration manifests, parish registers, DNA matches — nothing else comes close, and if that is what you want, you should use it.
-But Ancestry looks backward: it researches ancestors from public archives.
+For tracing lineage (census returns, immigration manifests, parish registers, DNA matches) nothing else comes close, and if that's what you're after, you should use it.
+But Ancestry looks backward.
+It researches ancestors from public archives.
 Confinity looks at now.
-It is a private, warm home for the present and recent past — the texture of ordinary days, a grandparent's actual voice recorded while they're still here, photos and stories your children will want a generation from today.
+It's a private, warm home for the present and the recent past: the texture of ordinary days, a grandparent's actual voice recorded while they're still here, photos and stories your children will want a generation from today.
 Ancestry assembles a tree of names from records; Confinity holds the living people behind them, shared only by invitation, with consent tiers.
-They aren't rivals so much as opposites in time.
-Ancestry is for the researcher reaching back; Confinity is for the family writing forward.
+They're opposites in time.
+Ancestry is for the researcher reaching back.
+Confinity is for the family writing forward.
 Many households will happily keep both.

 Who should pick